Chibald/maestrogateway/README.md

 ![Warning](https://github.com/Chibald/maestrogateway/blob/master/docs/disclaimer.png)

-This is a script for relaying messages to a MZC Maestro pellet stove.
+This is a script for relaying messages to a MCZ Maestro pellet stove.
 All of this software is provided AS-IS with no implied warranty or liability under sections 15, and 16 of the GPL V3.
 So if your stove burns down your house, it's not my fault.

 # MCZ Maestro Equipment Gateway with Mqtt / JSON
 Python script for controlling Pellet Stoves using Maestro technology.

-It is known to work with newer pellet stoves from MZC Personally I use it using a MZC Musa Hydro stove.
+It is known to work with newer pellet stoves from MZC Personally I use it using a MCZ Musa Hydro stove.

 ## About Maestro
 Maestro technology uses a Websocket to communicatie with the pellet stove.
 It is used by the MZC Maestro App and also by external thermostats.